cnr-ibba/SMARTER-database/docs/initialize.rst

 in order to make possible the comparison between samples derived from different technologies.
-When genotypes are processed during the :ref:`data import process<Processing genotype files>`, variants are retrieved relying their names or attributes like genomic positions or ``rs_id``, and genotypes are checked against database and then converted with :ref:`illumina TOP <Converting genotypes to Illumina TOP>` coding convention.
+When genotypes are processed during the :ref:`data import process<Processing genotype files>`, variants are retrieved relying their names or attributes like genomic positions or ``rs_id``, then genotypes are checked against database and converted with :ref:`Illumina TOP <Converting genotypes to Illumina TOP>` coding convention.

 About supported assemblies
 --------------------------